ptomulik/testmd/README.md

 Configure build options for FreeBSD ports.

-**Note**: significant changes were introduced in 0.2.0 (the module has was actually reimplemented, see CHANGELOG).
+**Note**: significant changes were introduced in 0.2.0 (the module was actually reimplemented, see CHANGELOG).

 #### Table of Contents